mongodb/docs/source/commands.rst

      should always perform these operations during scheduled downtime.

    - In some situations, a ``replSetReconfig`` can cause the current shell to disconnect.
-Don't be alarmed.
+Do not be alarmed.

    See :doc:`replication` for more information about replication.